ZWPlayer Method Description

 stop();

-Description: Stop the ongoing playback.
+Description: Stop ongoing playback.

 Parameters: None